Top page

 "Even with large signal loss, the count rate in Bob’s detectors can exceed a thousand counts per second if billions of photons are transmitted every second (= this success probability of sending photons is only 1000/1000000000 = 0.000001 = only 0.0001 %, which is impractical and too slow to send information )"

-This original paper ↓
+↑ This original paper on this news research ↓

-p.1-right-3rd-paragraph (or p.1-left-3~4rd-paragraphs ) says "Alice uses a phase-randomized diode laser pulsed at 2.5 GHz (= 2.5 × 109 Herz ).
-Phase randomness is achieved by switching the current completely off between the pulses (= Alice sent 2.5 billion photons with phase or time-bin-encoding per second to Bob )"
+p.1-right-3rd-paragraph (or p.1-left-3~4rd-paragraphs ) says "Alice uses a phase-randomized diode laser pulsed at 2.5 GHz (= 2.5 × 109 Herz )". ← Alice sent 2.5 billion photons (whose phase was used as quantum information ) per second to Bob

-p.3-Table I (or p.3-right-last-paragraph) shows SKR (= secret key rate, this p.6-3 ) over 421 km is only 0.25 bps (= bit per second ), which means only 0.25 bits or 0.25 photons could reach the receiver's detector per second.
+p.3-Table I (or p.3-right-last-paragraph) shows SKR (= secret key rate, this p.6-3 ) over 421 km was only 0.25 bps (= bit per second ), which means only 0.25 bits or 0.25 photons could reach the receiver's detector per second, which is too low success rate to be practical.

 ↑ It means the success rate of sending photons or quantum information over 421km is only 0.25/(2.5 × 109 = 2.5 GHz ) = 10-10 = 0.0000000001. ← Too low success rate, and quantum key distribution and quantum internet are impractical forever, contrary to hypes.

-The so-called twin-field quantum key distribution (= TF-QKD ) means two different persons A and B send two independent information or photons to the middle-point between A an B with very low success rate, which means the actual distance they send information is just half (= in 830km twin-field quantum key distribution, each A or B sends photons or information over only 415km = 1/2 × 830km, ← Not 830km, this Long range-3rd-paragraph ).
+The so-called twin-field quantum key distribution (= TF-QKD ) means two different persons A and B send two independent information or photons to the middle-point between A and B with very low success rate, which means the actual distance they send information is just half (= in 830km twin-field quantum key distribution, each A or B sends photons or information over only 415km = 1/2 × 830km, ← Not 830km, this Long range-3rd-paragraph ).

 This latest (impractical) research on twin-field quantum key distribution ↓